-All students are required to attend the appropriate enrolment centre during the prescribed enrolment period for authorization of course programme.
-Failure to do so will incur a late fee of \$8.
+All students are required to attend the appropriate enrolment centre during the prescribed enrolment period for authorisation of course programme.
+Failure to do so will incur a late fee of \$10.

 First year students (including students repeating first year) must complete enrolment (including fee payment) before they are issued with class timetables or permitted to attend classes.
-A first year student who has been offered a place in a course to which entry is restricted and fails to complete enrolment (including fee payment) at the appointed time may lose the place allocated.
+A first year student who has been offered a place in a course to which entry is restricted and who fails to complete enrolment at the appointed time may lose the place allocated.

 Fees should be paid during the prescribed enrolment period but will be accepted during the first two weeks of Session 1.
-(For late fees see earlier.)
+(For late fees see below).
 No student is regarded as having completed an enrolment until fees have been paid.
-Fees will not be accepted (i.e., enrolment cannot be completed) from new students after the end of the second week of Session 1 (i.e., 16th March 1973), and after 31st March from students who are re-enrolling, except with the express approval of the Registrar, which will be given in exceptional circumstances only.
+Fees will not be accepted (i.e. enrolment cannot be completed) from new students in yearlong courses after the end of the second week of Session 1 (i.e. 15th March 1974), and after 31st March from students who are re-enrolling, except with the express approval of the Registrar, which will be given in exceptional circumstances only.